Food and Drug Administration, HHS.

 When a data collector is assigned a specific establishment, he or she conducts the data collection and enters the information into the web-based data platform.
 The interface will support the manual entering of data, as well as the ability to directly enter information in the database via a web browser.

-The burden for the 2019-2020 data collection is as follows.
-For each data collection, the respondents will include: (1) The person in charge of the selected facility (whether it be a health care facility, school, or supermarket/grocery store) and (2) the program director (or designated individual) of the respective regulatory authority.
-To provide the sufficient number of observations needed to conduct a statistically significant analysis of the data, FDA has determined that 400 data collections will be required in each of the three facility types.
-Therefore, the total number of responses will be 2,400 (400 data collections × 3 facility types × 2 respondents per data collection).
+The burden for the 2021-2022 data collection is as follows.
+For each data collection, the respondents will include: (1) The person in charge of the selected facility (whether it be a fast food or full service restaurant) and (2) the program director (or designated individual) of the respective regulatory authority.
+To provide the sufficient number of observations needed to conduct a statistically significant analysis of the data, FDA has determined that 400 data collections will be required in each of the two restaurant facility types.
+Therefore, the total number of responses will be 1,600 (400 data collections × 2 facility types × 2 respondents per data collection).

 The burden associated with the completion of Sections 1 and 3 of the form is specific to the persons in charge of the selected facilities.
 It includes the time it will take the person in charge to accompany the data collector during the site visit and answer the data collector's questions.
 The burden related to the completion of Section 2 of the form is specific to the program directors (or designated individuals) of the respective regulatory authorities.
 It includes the time it will take to answer the data collectors' questions and is the same regardless of the facility type.

-To calculate the estimate of the hours per response, FDA uses the average data collection duration for similar facility types during the FDA's 2008 Risk Factor Study (Ref.
-3) plus an additional 30 minutes (0.5 hours) for the information related to Section 3, Part B of the form.
-FDA estimates that it will take the persons in charge of health care facility types, schools, and retail food stores 150 minutes (2.5 hours), 120 minutes (2 hours), and 180 minutes (3 hours), respectively, to accompany the data Start Printed Page 5445collectors while they complete Sections 1 and 3 of the form.
+To calculate the estimate of the hours per response, FDA will use the average Start Printed Page 5436data collection duration for the same facility types during the 2013-2014 data collection.
+FDA estimates that it will take the persons in charge of full service restaurants and fast food restaurants 104 minutes (1.73 hours) and 82 minutes (1.36 hours), respectively, to accompany the data collectors while they complete Sections 1 and 3 of the form.
+In comparison, for the 2013-2014 data collection, the burden estimate was 106 minutes (1.76 hours) in full service restaurants and 73 minutes (1.21 hours) in fast food restaurants.
 FDA estimates that it will take the program director (or designated individual) of the respective regulatory authority 30 minutes (0.5 hours) to answer the questions related to Section 2 of the form.
 This burden estimate is unchanged from the last data collection.
-Hence, the total burden estimate for a data collection in health care facility types is 180 minutes (150 + 30) (3 hours), in schools is 150 minutes (120 + 30) (2.5 hours), and retail food stores is 210 minutes (180 + 30) (3.5 hours).
+Hence, the total burden estimate for a data collection in a full service restaurant, including the responses of both the program director and the person in charge, is 134 minutes (104 + 30) (2.23 hours).
+The total burden estimate for a data collection in a fast food restaurant, including the responses of both the program director and the person in charge, is 112 minutes (82 + 30) (1.86 hours).

-Based on the number of entry refusals from the 2015-2016 baseline data collection, we estimate a refusal rate of 2 percent for the data collections within health care, school, and retail food store facility types.
+Based on the number of entry refusals from the 2013-2014 baseline data collection, we estimate a refusal rate of 2 percent for the data collections within restaurant facility types.
 The estimate of the time per non-respondent is 5 minutes (0.08 hours) for the person in charge to listen to the purpose of the visit and provide a verbal refusal of entry.

 FDA estimates the burden of this collection of information as follows: